 We wondered what his name was, and then a passerby stopped and said, “His name is Nasty Nas—the greatest emcee ever!”
 And then the elderly man disappeared in between the buildings.
 The sky, serving as the ceiling, darkened.
 Then Ronald Isley descended with two emissaries.
-His emergence illuminated the landscape, and then he sung.
+His emergence illuminated the landscape and then he sang.

 “Looking out of my project window.
 Oh, I feel uninspired.
 Looking out of my project window.
 Oh, it makes me feel so tired.”

 This can’t be life?
 Some of us uttered.
 Then Nas dropped more knowledge, but now, instead of just us, other souls pooled together and a large crowd was formed; and police officers, standing on the outskirts of the projects—tucked their weapons in its holsters, and then they started bopping their heads to Nas’ lyrics.

 “At night the windows were speakers, pumping life out.
 A fight, people screaming cause somebody pulled a knife out.
 So I looked at this poem, I’m hooked to this tune.
 Every night the same melody, hell sounded so heavenly.
 But jail was ahead of me.
 Reading’s what I should’ve done, cause my imagination would run.
 I was impatient to get out and become part of the noise out there.
 I used to stare, five stories down basketball courts, shot up playgrounds.
 And I witnessed the murders and police shake-downs.”